macOS Installation: Docker Desktop for Mac¶

 Docker Desktop for Mac can be installed via Homebrew (

-brew cask install docker or you can download from download.docker.com.
+brew install homebrew/cask/docker) or can be downloaded from desktop.docker.com.

-docker-ce installation on Linux depends on what flavor you're using.
-In all cases using the Ubuntu/Deb/yum repository is the preferred technique.
+Docker installation on Linux depends on what flavor you're using.
+Where possible the Ubuntu/Deb/yum repository is the preferred technique.

 See Docker's post-installation steps.
-You need to add your linux user to the "docker" group. and normally set up docker to start on boot.
+You need to add your linux user to the "docker" group and configure the docker daemon to start on boot.

 Docker needs to be able to a few things for ddev to work: